jiaweizhang/rowcord/codes.md

 * 3004 - not authorized to view applications
 * 3005 - not authorized to accept applications
 * 3006 - not authorized to change roles
+* 3007 - not authorized to kick user